 - Be a seeker.
 Don’t know the answer?
 Ask your team.
 Great leaders are not those who know it all, but those who know how to ask the right questions.
 Often, organizations have a huge wealth of information in the employees, but it goes untapped because no one in authority ever thought to ask.
 Be someone who leverages the knowledge capital of your team.
 Not only will you benefit from having all the answers, the bright stars on your team will shine by adding value to the project or organization.
 Be sure to give credit when sharing with your own peers and supervisors.

-The best leaders work tirelessly in service to those they are leading.
+The best leaders work tirelessly in service to those they are leading and work to foster a culture of leadership.